MicrosoftDocs/WindowsCommunityToolkitDocs/docs/extensions/FrameworkElementExtensions.md

 The `CanDragElement` attached property enables repositions the element in response to mouse drag gestures on the element.

-Here is how you can easily set a this for a target `FrameworkElement` instance:
+Here is how you can easily set this for a target `FrameworkElement` instance:
 ```xaml
 <Page
     x:Class="Microsoft.Toolkit.Uwp.SampleApp.SamplePages.CanDragElementPage"